Ames-hub/TaskFlow/README.md

 To enable the live task list, use `/live channel *<channel>`<br>
 When setting a valid channel, a list of the status of all relevant tasks will be sent to that channel.<br>
 A newly completed task is no longer considered newly completed after 7 days.

+### Bug Reporting
+If you encounter a bug or issue with the bot, you can use the `/bug_report` command to report it directly through the bot.
+This will help the developers identify and fix the issue more quickly.

 ### "Seriously pls help" moments
 If you find you're having a lot of trouble with the bot and the guide does not help enough,